Mohamed-Ahmed-12/RSA/README.md

 ### Hint 5 in Decryption:-
 1. Compute exponentiation using square and multiply method.
-2. Compute cp and cq using EEA OR Binary EEA.
+2. Compute cp and cq using EEA .
 ### Decryption using Chinese Remainder Theorem (CRT)

 ### Example